nagisa/django-bfm/docs/user/intro.rst

 Why another?
 There's `adminfiles <https://bitbucket.org/carljm/django-adminfiles/src>`_ and `filebrowser <https://github.com/sehmaschine/django-filebrowser>`_ already.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Why software gets created?
 Because someone were unhappy with already existing software.

-That was case for me too - I found it hard to make both those to work the way I want.
+That was case for me too - I found it hard to make both those to work the way I want, so I made my own filebrowser.

-Also, *filebrowser* uses flash uploader, which I cannot use as I don't want to have Flash installed.
-As for *adminfiles*, I even couldn't make it work.

 Why use BFM?
 ------------